opencog/atomspace/Design-Notes.md

  * Should ContainerValue be a kind of ObjectNode, instead?

 This could solve a long-outstanding, painful issue in stream design.
-The current stream architecture enourages small, modular stream transformations, with source data obtained by executing ValueOf.
+The current stream architecture encourages small, modular stream transformations, with source data obtained by executing ValueOf.
 But since each of these streams are Values, they are lost if they are not placed somewhere: thus, by convention on some anchor point